triggermesh/CSNFQuickstart/README.md

 ## Contributing

-  All of the underlying components are open source and can be found in the `guts` directory (except for the Sentinal and Splunk components.
+  All of the underlying components are open source and can be found in the `src` directory (except for the Sentinal and Splunk components.
 They can be found at github.com/triggermesh/triggermesh).